JamesGattera/MP32/DONT_README.md

 Rotary.py to follow.

 (PS, I've just learned that dashes with a blank line cause an underline here.
 Edited for correct emphasis- log dates.)

+0738/25/05/2025
+-

+GOT IT WORKING
+It still bounces like a MF but it works well enough for what I need..
+I might use the button to 'lock' position once i get there to avoid slippage maybe??

+for now, Imma rest
+It's plagued me for days and I did it!